integralfx/MemTestHelper/DDR4 OC Guide.md

 6. On Intel, drop tRCD and tRP by 1 until unstable.

    On AMD, drop tRCD by 1 until unstable.
 Repeat with tRP.
-   * Note: More IMC voltage may be necessary to stabilise tighter tRCD.
+   * Note: More IMC voltage may be necessary to stabilize tighter tRCD.

 7. Set `tRAS = tRCD(RD) + tRTP`.
 Increase if unstable.
    * This is the absolute minimum tRAS can be.